trueMiskin/unstable-unicorns/thesis/3-related-work.md

 The next step is to evaluate the fitness of each individual.
 The fitness function evaluates how good is the individual as a solution to the problem.
 The fitness function depends on the problem and the computing of the fitness function should be as quick as possible.
 Most of the time, the bottleneck of the algorithm is the fitness function.

 The next step is selecting the parents.
 The selection can be done in many ways.
 The most common approaches are roulette wheel selection and tournament selection.
 In the roulette wheel, selection each individual is assigned an arc on the wheel.
 The arc is proportional to the fitness of the individual in the population.
 Then we are just spinning the wheel and selecting the individual.
+The probability of the individual $x$ is:
+$$
+\frac{f(x)}{\sum_i{f(i)}}
+$$
+where sum iterates over whole population and $f$ is fitness function.
 In the tournament selection, we select randomly $k$ individuals and the best individual is selected as a parent.
 Both approaches have their advantages and disadvantages.
 The roulette wheel can have stronger selection pressure when the fitnesses are more different but when the fitnesses are similar, the roulette wheel performs as random selection.
 The tournament has the same selection pressure during the whole evolution.
-Another benefit is that the tournament selection can be easily switched on minimization instead maximization of the problem.
+Another benefit is that the tournament selection can be easily switched to minimization instead maximization of the problem.

 Another step is crossover.
 The crossover combines the genes of the parents to create a new individual.
 The crossover can be done in many ways too.
 The most common crossovers are one-point crossover and uniform crossover.
-The one-point crossover combines 2 parents and produces 2 offspring.
+The one-point crossover combines two parents and produces two offspring.
 The crossover randomly selects a point and the first offspring gets the genes from the first parent up to the point and the genes from the second parent after the point.
 The second offspring gets the other part of the genes.
 The uniform crossover randomly chooses for every gene from which parent it will be taken.

 The last step is mutation.
 The mutation randomly changes offspring's genes.
 The mutation is mostly for the exploration of the search space and escaping from local optima.
 The most common mutation is bit-flip and uniform mutation.
 The bit-flip mutation randomly decides whether the gene will be flipped.
 The uniform mutation is mostly same as bit-flip.
 The only difference is that the uniform mutation randomly generates values from the allowed subset or interval of the gene.

 Then offspring are evaluated and the new population replaces the old population.
-This process is repeated until we reach the stopping criterion (or patience runs out).
+This process is repeated until we reach the stopping criterion.
+For instance: the maximum number of generations reached, the best individual has lower fitness than some constant, or the fitnesses did not improve after some number of generations.

 ## Monte Carlo Tree Search

-Monte Carlo Tree Search is a search technique that combines a tree search algorithm and machine learning principles (the algorithm tries to exploit information that has so far).
+Monte Carlo Tree Search[@chaslot2010monte] is a search technique that combines a tree search algorithm and machine learning principles (the algorithm tries to exploit information that it detained so far).
 It solves the problem of exploration and exploitation.
-The algorithm expands a node that is most promising (best-first search)[@chaslot2010monte].
+The algorithm expands a node that is most promising (best-first search).

-The algorithm itself is quite simple and has 4 main steps: Selection, Expansion, Simulation and Backpropagation.
+The algorithm itself is quite simple and has four main steps: Selection, Expansion, Simulation and Backpropagation.

 - Selection: The algorithm starts from the root node and traverses the tree until it reaches a leaf node.
 A leaf node is a node that has a child node that is not expanded yet.
 The selection of the next child node (successor) is done by UCT formula (Upper Confidence Bound applied to Trees) which is based on the UCB1 formula.
 The UCT formula is following: